 Important components of basketball speed and quickness are body balance, stance, reaction, acceleration, and body posture.
 Let me give you an example of how important it is to have great body posture as an offensive player.
 Let’s say a player gives a great shot fake and gets the defensive player to react, but the offensive player’s stance and posture is poor.
 They end up not being able to take advantage of the fake.

 Players that have great reaction ability are able to make quick moves.
-Let’s compare great offensive movers to a prize fighter.
-Great boxers have the ability to counter punch and take advantage of a move by the opponent.
-In basketball great offensive players take advantage of a reach, over-hedge, or closeout.
+Let’s compare great offensive movers to a prize fighters.
+Great boxers have the ability to counter-punch and take advantage of a move by the opponent.
+In basketball, great offensive players take advantage of a reach, over-hedge, or closeout.
 But, in order for the offensive player to take advantage of the defensive mistake, he must have great body balance and posture.

 What Makes a Good Acceleration Move as an Offensive Player?

 Players must have shoulders forward, drive down and back, and use length in their steps.
-Many coaches don’t teach their players to take long first steps because they feel they will over stride.
-The bottom line is if the players lean forward with the shoulders, create high force down and back with the back leg, and punch the lead knee out, then they will be able to increase acceleration with the second and third steps.
-If the players take a short first step, then they didn’t take advantage of all the force the back leg had to give.
-Plus, the short step gives the defender a chance to cut off or redirect the move.
+Many coaches don’t teach their players to take long first steps because they feel they will overstride.
+The bottom line is if the players lean forward with the shoulders, create high force down and back with the back leg, and punch the lead knee out; then they can increase acceleration with the second and third steps.
+If the players take a short first step, they don’t take advantage of all the force the back leg has to give.
+Plus, the short step allows the defender to cut off or redirect the move.

-If you are looking to make defensive players quicker take a look at Basketball Speed and learn the basketball speed techniques that have helped coaches and players for years improve on court speed and quickness.
+If you want to make defensive players quicker, take a look at the Certified Basketball Speed Specialist course and learn the basketball speed techniques that have helped coaches and players improve on-court speed and quickness for years.